The headline of a recent article published in Business Insider asserts that “the future of ad agencies has never been more in doubt.”

 When people have questions, they turn to their phones or smart speakers for instant answers.

-That simplicity and convenience has become commonplace, making delays and complications more frustrating than they were in the past.
+That simplicity and convenience have become commonplace, making delays and complications more frustrating than they were in the past.

 Clients seek simplicity.